rlombard/centralized-ai/README.md

 - Libraries and frameworks used in this project.

 ---
-For questions or suggestions, please contact [Your Email/Contact Information].
+For questions or suggestions, please create a discussion on GitHub